wp-plugins/facebook-page-promoter-lightbox/readme.txt

 A. A delay of 5000-10000 secoournds is recomended.
 This way, th user has read some of  your content.
 Furtermore, once in 4 or 7 days is also a good option to not annoy repeat visitors.

 == Changelog ==

+= Version 2.5.8 =
+Found a bug with the latest jQuery which occurs with some themes.
+Import update, was missed in the previous one!

 = Version 2.5.7 =
 Fixes layout bugs of option page, commited box sizing layout issues (theme compatibility)